 Minor League Baseball Division

 Divisions may be established within the Minor League for "machine pitch," "coach-pitch" or "player-pitch."
-By local option, a player who is league-age 6 (by April 30) for the current season and has played a year in Tee Ball may be "moved up" to a coach-pitch division.
+By local option, a player who is league-age 5 (use the Little League Age Calculator to determine your child's League Age for the current year) for the current season and has played a year in Tee Ball may be "moved up" to a coach-pitch division.

-A local league might have its 7-8-year-olds in the Minor League Coach Pitch Division, while its 9-10-year-olds are in the Minor League Player-Pitch Division.
+A local league might have its 5-8-year-olds in the Minor League Coach Pitch Division, while its 9-10-year-olds are in the Minor League Player-Pitch Division.
 However, by local option, some of the 9-year-olds could "play down" in the coach-pitch division, and some of the 8-year-olds could "play up."
-This is entirely the choice of the local league board of directors.
+This is entirely the choice of the local league Board of Directors.

 Rosters may be composed of between 12 and 20 players, but most leagues have rosters in the 12-15 range.
 The diamond used is a 60-foot diamond and the pitching distance is 46 feet.

 Parents are strongly encouraged to become involved in this introductory level of Little League.
 After completing a Little League volunteer application and passing a required national background check, parents may become involved in practices, and be eligible as coaches, managers, umpires, local league board members and other volunteer positions within the league.

 For more information on Little League's Coach Pitch Program, visit LittleLeagueU.org.

 Want to Know More?